High Power Teams Underperform

 Skilled facilitators lead groups in working out an “agreement on process” before diving into things.
 They agree on a definition of the issues or task at hand, on purpose or goals of the process, on the stages or timeline of the discussion, and on how decisions (by whom and by what percentage if voting) will be made.

-4. Pay special attention to gathering and sharing of information.
 A finding of the research is that high power people don’t share information as effectively in group work as low power people.
 Yes, lack of shared knowledge about the problem and possible solutions makes consensus a tad elusive!

 Designate a special time in meetings or a special phase in an extended discussion process for information sharing.
 Additionally, facilitators can help establish norms of information sharing by responding appreciatively when information is shared, holding this up as a model for others.

 This puts the conduct of negotiation in the hands of people who are less powerful and thus generally have better instincts for cooperation - and greater skill in it - than high power leaders.
-In diagram form, that looks like this.Not bad, so far as it goes.
+In diagram form, that looks like this.Workaround (1)Not bad, so far as it goes.
 But it fails to address another poorly recognized reality of decision making where power is a dynamic.
 An additional step is often required.

 When you subscribe to the blog, we will send you an e-mail when there are new updates on the site so you wouldn't miss them.